 The Bank is monitoring the development of the financial and non-financial situations of clients and updates the respective ratings on a regular quarterly basis.
-The Bank performs stress testing of the value of real estate on a six-month basis and then updates the value of this type of collateral.
+The Bank remeasures the value of real estate at least annually and then updates the value of this type of collateral.
 Other types of collateral are remeasured on an on-going basis, upon identifying circumstances that have an impact on the recognised value of the collateral.